vernyuy/API-with-sam-cognito-lambda-dynamodb/SAM-Beginner.md

 3. [ AWS SAM CLI](https://github.com/aws/aws-sam-cli/releases/latest/download/AWS_SAM_CLI_64_PY3.msi).
 AWS Serverless Application Model Command Line Interface, provides a Lambda-like execution environment that lets you locally build, test, and debug applications defined by SAM templates or through the AWS Cloud Development Kit (CDK)
 4. [Python](https://www.python.org/ftp/python/3.11.4/python-3.11.4-amd64.exe).
 The programming language used in this project
 5. [VS Code](https://code.visualstudio.com/download) or Your favourite text editor.
+6. [Postman](https://www.postman.com/downloads/).
+Postman is an API platform for building and using APIs.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

 ## AWS Services used